JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

 ### What has been changed from the vanilla game? <a name="introduction" />

 - Save data are separated from vanilla game so that playing Archipelago doesn't erase your vanilla saves.
-(You should still backup your saves as this is in developement)
+(You should still backup your saves as this is in development)
 - Most node from the research tree has been replaced with location checks.
-- A "Victory" node has been added, researching this node will inform Archipelago that the player has finished their World.
+- A "Victory" node has been added, researching this node will inform Archipelago that the player has completed their goal.
 If both planet are selected as a campaign, each victory nodes need to be researched to complete the goal.
 - A new menu has been added in Settings to configure Archipelago's settings.
 - You can use the chat to send messages to other client (If they support it).
 - Use '/help' in the client to list all client commands.
-- It is not possible to construct a fabricator if the associated unit has not been researched as well on Erekir planet.
+- It is not possible to construct a fabricator type block if the associated unit has not been researched as well on Erekir planet.
-- The research tree now shows every nodes.
-This change makes it easier to plan a route if you need to get a specific location.
+- The research tree now shows every nodes name.
+This change makes it easier to plan a route if you need to get to a specific location.

 ## Setup guide <a name="setup" />

 ### Windows
-1. Download the latest release.
+1. Go to the latest release.[https://github.com/JohnMahglass/Mindustry-Archipelago-Randomizer/releases]
+2. Download the "Win_Mindustry_*.zip" file.
+(Replace the * symbol with the version)
-2. Extract the downloaded files in a directory.
+3. Extract the downloaded files **in its own** directory.
 3. Run `Mindustry-Archipelago.exe`
 4. Go to Settings -> Archipelago and enter your game information to connect.
 (Or use the chat's client commands)
 5. Have fun.

 ### Linux
-1. Download the .jar file from the latest release.
+1. (Go to the latest release.[https://github.com/JohnMahglass/Mindustry-Archipelago-Randomizer/releases]
+2. Download the "Linux_Mindustry_*.zip" file.
+(Replace the * symbol with the version)
+3. Extract the downloaded files **in its own** directory.
-2. Make sure you have Java JRE installed.
-You can install the Java 17 JRE using the terminal:\
+2. Make sure you have Java JDK installed.
+You can install the Java 17 JDK using the terminal:\
-   Ubuntu => `sudo apt install openjdk-17-jre`\
+   Ubuntu => `sudo apt install openjdk-17-jre`
-   Arch based => `sudo pacman -S jdk17-openjdk`
+   Arch => `sudo pacman -S jdk17-openjdk`
 3. Open the terminal
-4. Make sure you are in the directory containing `Mindustry-Archipelago.jar` (The file you downloaded from the release page.)
+4. Make sure you are in the directory containing `Mindustry-Archipelago.jar` (One of the files you downloaded from the release page.)
-5. Run the game by typing `java -jar Mindustry-Archipelago.jar` in the terminal.
+5. Run the game by typing `java -jar Mindustry-Archipelago-v*.jar` in the terminal.
+(Replace the * symbol with the version)
 6. Go to Settings -> Archipelago and enter your game information to connect.
 (Or use the chat's client commands)
 7. Have fun.